biolab/scorange-hugo/content/blog/X And Y Chromosome in Embryos.md

 Observing the outcome, we can quickly deduce that the bar on the far left is representative of the cells with the XX karyotype and the rest represent cells from male embryos.
 <br>

 To check weather Y-linked genes are ubiquitously expressed at all stages of preimplantation embryos, we foremost have to elect the cells with XY karyotype.
 We utilise the Data Table widget and sort the cells according to their score for Y-linked genes.
-Judging from the distribution, a good cut off mark for the XY cells seems to lie between 0,3 and 0,5, therefore we select 0,4.
+Judging from the distribution, a good cut off mark for the XY cells seems to lie between 0.1 and 0.2, therefore we select cells with the score of at least 0.2.
 The Box Plot widget reveals an increase between E3 (day 3) and E4 (day 4).
 \
 \
 {{% figure src="/blog_img/2019-05-06/chrY_male_box.png" width="95%" height="95%" %}}